Disploy/disploy/README.md

 	</p>
 </div>

 > **Warning**: This README is out of date, we reccomend you read our in-development [documentaion and guide](https://disploy.dev/docs/Guide/getting-started/introduction) to learn more about Disploy.

-Disploy is a whole ecosystem of tools to help you create your next Discord HTTP Interaction bot.
-It allows you to create an HTTP Interaction bot using your favourite web framework.
+We also have a [contributing guide](/.github/CONTRIBUTING.md) if you're interested 💙

 ## Planned Features